-3.2 API Design
+4.2 API Design

 To make the data available to the frontend application, a number of API endpoints are required so that the necessary data can be requested as needed by the client.
-AWS offers two main types of API functionality with Amazon API Gateway:
+AWS offers two main types of API functionality with Amazon API Gateway19:

 - RESTful APIs: for a request/response model wherein the client sends a request and the server responds, stateless with no session information stored between calls, and supporting common HTTP methods & CRUD operations.
-AWS API Gateway supports two types of RESTful APIs: - HTTP APIs: low latency, fast, & cost-effective APIs with support for various AWS microservices such as AWS Lambda, and native CORS supporta, but with limited support for usage plans and caching.
+AWS API Gateway supports two types of RESTful APIs21: - HTTP APIs: low latency, fast, & cost-effective APIs with support for various AWS microservices such as AWS Lambda, and native CORS support, but with limited support for usage plans and caching.
 Despite what the name may imply, these APIs default to HTTPS and are RESTful in nature. - REST APIs: older & more fully-featured, suitable for legacy or complex APIs requiring fine-grained control, such as throttling, caching, API keys, and detailed monitoring & logging, but with higher latency, cost, and more complex set-up & maintenance. - WebSocket APIs: for real-time full-duplex communication between client & server, using a stateful session to maintain the connection & context.

 It was decided that a HTTP API would be more suitable for this application for the low latency and cost-effectiveness.
 The API functions needed for this application consist only of requests for data and data responses, so the complex feature set of AWS REST APIs is not necessary.
 The primary drawback of not utilising the more complex REST APIs is that HTTP APIs do not natively support caching; this means that every request must be processed in the backend and a data response generated, meaning potentially slower throughput over time.
-However, the fact that this application relies on the newest data available to give accurate & up-to-date location information about public transport means that the utility of caching is somewhat diminished, as the cache will expire and become out of date within minutes or even seconds of its creation.
+However, the fact that this application relies on the newest data available to give accurate & up-to-date location information about public transport, so the utility of caching is somewhat diminished, as the cache will expire and become out of date within minutes or even seconds of its creation.
 This combined with the fact that HTTP APIs are $3.5 \times$ cheaper than REST APIs resulted in the decision that a HTTP API would be more suitable.

 It is important to consider the security of public-facing APIs, especially ones which accept query parameters: a malicious attacker could craft a payload to either divert the control flow of the program or simply sabotage functionality.
-For this reason, no query parameter is ever evaluated as code or blindly inserted into a database query; any interpolation of query parameters is done in such a way that they are not used in raw query strings but in parameterised expressions using the boto3 library.
-This means that query parameters are safely bound to named placeholder attributes in
+For this reason, no query parameter is ever evaluated as code or blindly inserted into a database query; any interpolation of query parameters is done in such a way that they are not used in raw query strings but in parameterised expressions using the boto3 library22.
+The AWS documentation emphasises the use of parameterised queries for database operations, in particular for SQL databases which are more vulnerable, but such attacks can be applied to any database architecture23.
+This, combined with unit testing of invalid API query parameters means that the risk of malicious parameter injection is greatly mitigated (although never zero), as each API endpoint simply returns an error if the parameters are invalid.